Skip to content

 House Democratic Leadership Releases COVID-19 Fourth Stimulus Package

-NHTSA Issues Takata Air Bag Recall The U.S. House of Representatives Democratic leadership unveiled the COVID-19 fourth stimulus package.
+International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. House of Representatives Democratic leadership unveiled the COVID-19 fourth stimulus package.
 The House is expecting to vote on the package on Friday.
-The bill also makes changes to the Paycheck Protection Program (PPP), including expansions to the types of organizations that are eligible for the loans, specifically…
+The bill also makes changes to the Paycheck Protection Program (PPP), including expansions to the types of organizations that are eligible…

 Read More